-A lawyer of AGA Lawyers offers assistance in most cases within corporate law.
-In the event of a conflict regarding corporate law, an expert lawyer is at your side.
+A lawyer of AGA Lawyers offers assistance in most cases within consumer law.
+In the event of a consumer law conflict, an expert lawyer is at your side.
 Together with you, the lawyer determines the right approach and ensures the best possible solution and result.
 Advising, mediating, litigating, negotiating or drafting legal documents, AGA lawyers arrange it for you.

 Contact AGA Lawyers

-The corporate lawyers of AGA Lawyers can do a lot for you, such as guiding you throughout the entire process.
-Feel free to contact one of our expert corporate lawyers for a 1st free intake interview.
+The consumer lawyers of AGA Lawyers can do a lot for you, such as guiding you throughout the entire process.
+Feel free to contact one of our expert lawyers for a 1st free intake interview.